goblinfactory/konsole/README.md

 If you have any questions on how to use Konsole, please join us on Gitter (https://gitter.im/goblinfactory-konsole/community?source=orgpage) and I'll be happy to help you.

+Update: 11 Feb 2021, there are some early V7 alpha releases available in nuget, check them out :D : see the release notes here : https://www.nuget.org/packages/Goblinfactory.Konsole/7.0.0.5-alpha

 cheers,

 Alan